spacetelescope/jwst/docs/jwst/pipeline/calwebb_ami3.rst

 | :ref:`ami_normalize <ami_normalize_step>`|
 +------------------------------------------+

-If the input to the pipeline is an ASN containing multiple target and reference PSF exposures:
+When given an association file as input, which lists multiple science target and reference PSF exposures, the pipeline will:

- - the :ref:`ami_analyze <ami_analyze_step>` step is applied to each input exposure independently, computing fringe parameters for each
+ - apply the :ref:`ami_analyze <ami_analyze_step>` step to each input exposure independently, computing fringe parameters for each
- - the :ref:`ami_average <ami_average_step>` step computes the average of the :ref:`ami_analyze <ami_analyze_step>` results
+ - apply the :ref:`ami_average <ami_average_step>` step to compute the average of the :ref:`ami_analyze <ami_analyze_step>` results for all of the science target exposures, and the average for all of the reference PSF results (if present)
-   for all of the target exposures, and an average for all of the reference PSF results (if present)
+ - apply the :ref:`ami_normalize <ami_normalize_step>` step to correct the average science target results using the average reference PSF results (if present)

- - the :ref:`ami_normalize <ami_normalize_step>` step corrects the average target results using the average reference PSF results (if present)
+If no reference PSF target exposures are present in the input ASN file, the ``ami_normalize`` step is skipped.

 Arguments
 ---------